| |

 Treatment for leptospirosis

+Leptospirosis is treated with antibiotics, such as doxycycline or penicillin, which should be given early in the course of the disease.
 Intravenous antibiotics may be required for persons with more severe symptoms.
 Persons with symptoms suggestive of leptospirosis should contact a health care provider.

 Risk of Exposure